SoftUni-Internal/interactive-content/EN/04-SOLID/05-Interface-Segregation.md

 That is because the interface methods are suitable for the `Employee` class.​

-But let us see what happens when a class `Robot` implements the same interface.​
+Let us see what happens when a class `Robot` implements the same interface.​

 The `Robot` class can implement the `work()` method, but the `sleep()` one is not appropriate for this class.

 The problem here is that we force the `Robot` class to implement a method that it should not.​

-You saw what problems that Fat Interfaces can bring, let us list them and their potential solutions.
+You saw what problems that fat interfaces can bring, let us list them and their potential solutions.

 [/slide]